Skip to main content

 Mediation can resolve insurance claim disputes faster and cheaper than litigation.
 Learn when it works, when it doesn't, and how to prepare for a strong outcome.

-Mortgage Company Holds on Insurance Proceeds: Getting Your Money Released
+Mortgage Company Holds on Claim Proceeds: Get Money Out

-When your insurance company pays a dwelling claim, the check often has your mortgage lender's name on it.
-Learn how mortgage holds work, what lenders can and cannot do, and how to get your rebuild funds released.
+When the carrier pays your dwelling claim, the check often names your lender.
+How mortgage holds work, what lenders can do, and how to release rebuild funds.

 My Claim Was Denied — What Are My Options?